influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/databases/create.md

 _This example uses [cURL](https://curl.se/) to send a Management HTTP API request, but you can use any HTTP client._

 1. If you haven't already, follow the instructions to [install cURL](https://everything.curl.dev/install/index.html) for your system.
-2. In your terminal, use cURL to send a request to the following {{% product-name %}} console endpoint:
+2. In your terminal, use cURL to send a request to the following {{% product-name %}} endpoint:

    {{% api-endpoint endpoint="https://console.influxdata.com/api/v0/accounts/ACCOUNT_ID/clusters/CLUSTER_ID/databases" method="post" api-ref="/influxdb/cloud-dedicated/api/management/#operation/CreateClusterDatabase" %}}